Board of Directors

 Jan is a Partner and member of the investment committee at Scottish Equity Partners (SEP), where she leads investments in high growth technology companies and oversees investments across the healthcare sector.
 A venture capital investor for the past 15 years, Jan joined SEP in 2004 from Dresdner Kleinwort Capital.
 Prior to moving into the investment field, she held operational and commercial roles in the pharmaceutical industry for, Merck, Novartis and Quintiles.

 Robert joined Cambridge Innovation Capital as the Investment Director for Life Sciences in January 2014 after 20 years’ experience in the pharma/biotech industry working both at large pharma (Sanofi, Roche), the MHRA and in VC backed companies (Arakis, KalVista) including founding the malaria therapeutics company Treague and as founding CEO of Avilex Pharma.
 Robert qualified in medicine at University College London; he is a member of the Royal College of Obstetricians and Gynecologists and the Faculty of Pharmaceutical Medicine.
 He has an MBA from London Business School and an MPhil in Biostatistics from the University of Cambridge.

 Richard A. Sandberg

 Dick has played a principal role in starting and building a number of medical diagnostic companies including that of founder, chairman, chief executive officer, and chief financial officer of DIANON Systems Inc..
 He also served as chairman and chief financial officer of Lifecodes Corporation, a pioneer in DNA testing technology; chief financial officer and director of Matritech Inc., a company specializing in proteomic diagnostic products for the early detection of a variety of cancers.
-He is currently the Chairman of Oxford Immunotec a global diagnostics company providing advanced, innovative tests in the field of immunology.
+He is currently a Director of Oxford Immunotec a global diagnostics company providing advanced, innovative tests in the field of immunology.